Masterpiece Mystery Book and Film Club

 Book and Film Club Selections [2002-201?]

 In 2002, PBS’ venerable Masterpiece Theatre launched an on-line Book and Film Club to encourage viewers of their adaptations of classic and contemporary literature to revisit the original source material in local book groups.
 PBS posted discussion questions and other materials for many of their Masterpiece Theatre books from the Winter/Spring of 2002 onward.
-The following books were all included in that list of selected titles, and you can find the Book Club materials for all of them at: PBS’s Masterpiece Theatre Book and Film Club web site.
+The following books were all included in that list of selected titles, and you can find the Book Club materials for all of them at: PBS’s Masterpiece Theatre Book and Film Club web site (no longer available).
 [Note: In 2008, Masterpiece Theatre shortened its name to simply Masterpiece, and merged with the equally long-running Mystery series.
 Episodes then began airing under Masterpiece Classic, Masterpiece Contemporary and Masterpiece Mystery.
 Book Club materials have only been produced by PBS for select entries in these three series — episodes which did not have Book Club materials available are not listed below.]

 You can also see a list of additional Masterpiece productions on the following booklist on BookGuide: Masterpiece Theatre – The First 35 Years – 1971-2006.

 Though Masterpiece has discontinued its Book Club feature, you can still listen to podcasts about more recent Masterpiece productions at this link.